yuzu-mirror/dynarmic/docs/Design.md

 ## Translator

 The translator is a visitor that uses the decoder to decode instructions.
-The translator generates IR code with the help of the [`IRBuilder` class](../src/frontend/ir/ir_emitter.h).
+The translator generates IR code with the help of the [`IREmitter` class](../src/frontend/ir/ir_emitter.h).
 An example of a translation function follows:

     bool ArmTranslatorVisitor::arm_ADC_imm(Cond cond, bool S, Reg n, Reg d, int rotate, Imm8 imm8) {
         u32 imm32 = ArmExpandImm(rotate, imm8);